araujgom/hear-before-sleep/README.md

 * [Theme Agent](agents/theme_agent.py): It's responsible for selecting a daily theme for the music recommendations.
 In order to improve the agent creativiness, we also pass a group of random categories to be used as inspiration for the theme selection.
 * [Curation Agent](agents/curation_agent.py): It's responsible for selecting a list of albums that have synergy with the daily theme.
 In order to improve the newsletter reader experience, we also enrich the selected album list with their respective Spotify links.

+## Prerequisites 📋

+To run this project, you will need to have the following environment variables set up:

+* `SPOTIFY_CLIENT_ID`: The client ID for your Spotify API application.
+* `SPOTIFY_CLIENT_SECRET`: The client secret for your Spotify API application.
+* `OPENAI_API_KEY`: The API key for your OpenAI account.

+Just take from `.env.example` file and create a `.env` file with your own credentials.

 ## Running It by Yourself 🚀

 To run this project on your local machine, you can follow these simple steps: